-Louise tried on a pair of pants just like mine, but I couldn't see through hers.
+Louise tried on a pair of pants just like mine, but I could not see through hers.

 We talked about going out somewhere; Levy was going to go with us.
-He was quite nice, but when Louise asked him if she could borrow some money from him, he said he was sorry, but he didn't have any money at the moment.
+He was quite nice, but when Louise asked him if she could borrow some money from him, he said he was sorry, but he did not have any money at the moment.